 Many different types of accidents can give rise to a Personal Injury claim.
 These injury cases fall under various categories according to Florida Personal Injury law.
 From damage to emotional health to economic losses, here are some of the most common types and examples of Personal Injury claims:

 -Car, truck, motorcycle, and bicycle accidents:

-Suppose you are a victim of a car, truck, motorcycle, or bicycle accident, and there’s another driver involved.
+Suppose you are a victim of a bicycle, truck, motorcycle, or car accident, and there’s another driver involved.
 In that case, you may be able to file a Personal Injury claim.
 These claims are typically based on the other driver’s negligence, such as speeding, texting while driving, or driving under the influence of alcohol.